aryanesmaili/Pexita/README.md

 - Validator configurations using FluentValidation
 - Clean separation of concerns

-## 🤝 Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📝 License

 This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.